 Backup Methods by Storage Type

-Automatic cloud backup: PromptVault automatically backs up your prompts to secure cloud storage.
+Automatic cloud backup: PromptAnthology automatically backs up your prompts to secure cloud storage.
 Your prompts are protected against:

 - Device failure